Free Lunch for Gait Recognition: A Novel Relation Descriptor: Our Approach

-The internal mechanism of FAS is based on the assumption that the farthest weight from the selected weights contains the most different semantic information, thus, it is good for increasing the diversity of the combination anchored gaits.
-Compared to the original $W_c$, the $W_c,s$ collects the discriminative anchored gaits and removes redundant ones.
+The internal mechanism of FAS is based on the assumption that the farthest weight from the selected weights contains the most different semantic information, thus, it is good for increasing the diversity of the combination gait anchors.
+Compared to the original $W_f$, the $W_{f,s}$ collects the discriminative gait anchors and removes redundant ones.

 \textbf{How to reduce the final dimension}.
-Even though the FAS would filter out some useless weight, the number of anchored gaits is usually larger than the original embeddings' dimension.
-Luckily, we know the dimension of $W_{c,s}$ can be reduced to $d$ without information loss when $d<|AG|$ by Singular Value Decomposition (SVD).
+After filtering out some useless weights by FAS, the number of gait anchors is usually larger than the original embeddings' dimension.
+Luckily, we know the dimension of $W_{f,s}$ can be reduced to $d$ without information loss by Singular Value Decomposition (SVD) when $d<|GA|$.
+Note that directly applying SVD to reduce the dimension of $W_f$ cannot bring discriminative improvements in GAs, since SVD is an identical transformation of $W_f$.
+As a result, SVD here is only used to compress the knowledge in the $W_{f,s}$.

-SVD is performed on the selected weight matrix $W_{c,s}$ to decompose the feature:
+SVD is performed on the selected weight matrix $W_{f,s}$ to decompose the feature: